Bamboo floss: zero waste & toxin-free alternative.

 Wondering how much you should be using each time you brush your teeth?
 You’ll need around 18 inches when you floss, and this product comes with 30 meters or 33 yards.
 This means one spool lasts between one to two months depending on how often you floss, but it is recommended to floss at least once a day.

-So if you’ve been searching for the best plastic floss alternative for a while or if you’re just starting to get into the routine of cleaning between your teeth, I suggest you try out this zero waste option.
+So if you’ve been searching for the best low-waste alternative for a while or if you’re just starting to get into the routine of cleaning between your teeth, I suggest you try out this zero waste option.

 As I mentioned above, traditional floss is made of plastics like Teflon and nylon.
 The wax is where a big problem lies.
 When you buy waxed or even regular floss that claims it “glides” or “slides” right in between teeth--pay attention.
 This is really just a nice way of saying, “We’ve coated this floss with highly toxic chemicals just to make flossing a little bit more convenient for you.”